 The Faculty manages the Stellenbosch Law Review, an accredited law journal that was established in 1990, which includes full-length articles, book reviews, case discussions, as well as commentaries.

-Faculty members have also contributed extensively to other highly respected academic publications, such as South African Journal of Criminal Justice; Fundamina – A Journal of Legal History; the African Public Procurement Law Journal; and the Writing Journal. ensuring that Stellenbosch University remains at the forefront of legal research and discourse.
+Faculty members have also contributed extensively to other highly respected academic publications, such as South African Journal of Criminal Justice; Fundamina – A Journal of Legal History; the African Public Procurement Law Journal; and the Writing Journal, ensuring that Stellenbosch University remains at the forefront of legal research and discourse.

 Responsa Meridiana is a legal journal published by undergraduate students, under the auspices of the Faculties of Law of Stellenbosch University and the University of Cape Town.